hoelzer-lab/rnaflow/README.md

 }
 ```

 You can also directly enter your access token here instead of generating the above environment variable.
-Every time you start the pipeline from know on, you can see details about the run and calculations in your Nextflow Tower dashboard.
+Every time you start the pipeline from now on, you can see details about the run and calculations in your Nextflow Tower dashboard.

 <!-- ## Help message